PDAL/PDAL/doc/tutorial/ground-filters.rst

 * Extracting ground returns as a post-processing step

 .. note::

-    The pipeline discussed in this tutoral requires `PDAL v1.5
+    The pipeline discussed in this tutorial requires `PDAL v1.5
     <https://github.com/PDAL/PDAL/releases/tag/1.5.0>`_.

 The Pipeline